 Chapter 7 bankruptcies stay on your credit report for 10 years.
 Chapter 13s stay on for seven years.

 Your accounts won’t be reported as “unpaid,” and will show a zero balance.
 Instead, they’ll be reported as “discharged” or “included in bankruptcy.
-That will cause lenders to reach for a 10-foot pole before touching you.

 But don’t despair.
 Millions of bankruptcy filers have rebuilt their credit scores after bankruptcy and never looked back.